BEL-Public/eeg-workflows/README.md

 # eeg-workflows
-A catalogue of Python EEG analysis workflows to be implemented in BEL Cloud.
+A library of containerized EEG analysis Python scripts.

-This repository contains template Python scripts for ERP and other EEG analytic workflows based primarily on the MNE library.
-These scripts will be adopted as analysis tools in BEL Cloud, providing users options for processing EEG data and generating outputs.
-Eventually, we could transition this repository to BEL-Public github account where BEL Cloud users could view our analysis scripts and submit their own custom scripts.
+This repository includes a generalized [ERP script](scripts/erp.py) for generating ERP averages from a raw MFF marked with events.
+It also includes template scripts for more specific EEG analysis pipelines.

 ## QMS
 All the code in this repository is controlled by the standard operating